EikosPartners/es6-npm-boilerplate/readme.md

 # Boilerplate code for an ES6 package

+This branch's package.json includes a postinstall script that will copy the files in your dist folder to the root of the package so that submodules can be imported via ```import 'your-package-name/submodule-name'```

 ### Creating a brand new extension
 1. Download this repo, copy the package.json and .gitignore and then edit some fields on the package.json
     * ```name```: Change to the name of your extension